nmeylan/RORganize/README.md

 A [demo](http://demo.rorganize.org/) instance is available.

+## Getting started

+Find a step by step guide to set up and run RORganize [here](https://github.com/nmeylan/RORganize/wiki/Getting-started)

-## Why RORganize is flexible :
+## What makes RORganize a flexible tool

-RORganize is flexible because it has been design around the concept of modules.
+RORganize is flexible because it has been designed around the concept of modules.
 Each main feature (issues, documents, wiki, Gantt chart..) is a module.
 Developers can also develop new feature inside a [Rails engine](http://guides.rubyonrails.org/engines.html) without altering the core application, see [wiki page : plugins](https://github.com/nmeylan/RORganize/wiki/Plugins).

 Users with granted permission can enable or disable those feature for their projects in a click.